Table of Contents[Hide][Show]

 5. Local Honey Sticks

 My oldest son brought home a bunch of these from a beekeepers’ meeting one time and they were an instant hit with his siblings.
-Ideally find some from a local beekeeper, or order online.
-These are still a sweet treat, but the beneficial properties in honey make it a healthier alternative to candy.
+Ideally, find some from a local beekeeper, or order online.
+These are still a sweet treat, but honey’s beneficial properties make them a healthier alternative to candy.

 6. Stamps